-India has about 450 million Internet users (as per IAMAI), which are almost 30 to 40% of the total Indian population.
-This number will reach its level best in 2017 with the easy and cost effective availability of networks in both urban and rural India.
+India has about 500 million Internet users (as per IAMAI), which are almost 40% of the total Indian population.
+At-least 700 Million will start using internet by 2020 as its becoming very easy for rural India to now access affordable Internet.

 Look at how JIO is penetrating the market while Airtel is bringing down costs.
 Observe how high-speed broadband like Act Fibre, Cherrinet are slowly taking over market shares.
 Do you remember the last time you focused on those newspapers advertisements or those TV advertisements without switching channels?
 Well, there is a radical shift in how people consume information.
 Today, people consume more content on mobile phones and laptops.

 Don’t you hear your parents, grandparents talking about what has been shared on WhatsApp?